cztomczak/cefpython/api/ApplicationSettings.md

 ### background_color

 (int)
-Opaque background color used for accelerated content.
-By default the background color will be white.
-Only the RGB compontents of the specified value will be used.
-The alpha component must greater than 0 to enable use of the background color but will be otherwise ignored.
+Description from upstream CEF:
+> Background color used for the browser before a document is loaded and when
+> no document color is specified.
+The alpha component must be either fully
+> opaque (0xFF) or fully transparent (0x00).
+If the alpha component is fully
+> opaque then the RGB components will be used as the background color.
+If the
+> alpha component is fully transparent for a windowed browser then the
+> default value of opaque white be used.
+If the alpha component is fully
+> transparent for a windowless (off-screen) browser then transparent painting
+> will be enabled.

 32-bit ARGB color value, not premultiplied.
 The color components are always in a known order.
 Equivalent to the `SkColor` type.